Dr. Friederike Redlbacher, expert in coaching with art

 Friederike: At Symbolon, we have been coaching for decades using a special questioning technique that makes our coaching approach unique.

-From this method, we have developed a tool based on AI that deals with everyday issues such as standstill or conflicts in the team.
+From this method, we have developed a tool based on AI that deals with everyday issues such as stagnation or conflicts in the team.
 Potential is also recognized and activated.

-We had a work of art made that shows 14 safari animals.
-The questioning process consists of five steps in which the coachee chooses an animal and reflects on its characteristics in everyday life, explores alternative paths and derives concrete measures for themselves.
+We had a work of art created that shows 14 safari animals.
+The questioning process consists of five steps in which the coachee chooses an animal and reflects on everyday life with its characteristics, explores alternative paths and derives concrete measures for themselves.
 The process was trained by an algorithm to ensure safe and effective guidance.

 We were surprised ourselves at how well it worked.